Do Puppies Really Need Special Puppy Food? - iHeartDogs.com

 Do Puppies Really Need Special Puppy Food?

 Between different brands, recipes, formulas, and price ranges, every step down the dog food aisle is more overwhelming than the last.
-Puppy owners are charged with the responsibility of doing what’s best for their pets, but sifting through bags of possible food choices isn’t easy.
+Puppy owners are responsible for doing what’s best for their pets, but sifting through bags of potential food options isn’t easy.
 Besides countless brands and recipes, there are two main types of dog food filling the shelves: puppy food and adult dog food.

 After looking at how much more puppy food costs than the adult dog alternative, it’s natural to question its necessity.
 Is puppy food a marketing ploy to get responsible dog owners to pay more money?
 It wouldn’t be the first time a commercial product made a false claim, but when it comes to puppy food versus adult dog food, it’s simple.
 Puppies need puppy food, and it’s important to put your growing friend on the right diet.